xynree/notes/README.md

 │   │   └── The Javascript Language
 │   ├── Mostly Adequate Guide to Functional Programming │   ├── Software Design For Flexibility
-│   └── The Pragmatic Programmer
+│   ├── Structure and Interpretation of Computer Programs │   └── The Pragmatic Programmer
 ├── classes
 │   ├── Coding Interview University